Marxism–Leninism–Maoism: Mass line

 Building on the theory of the vanguard party by Vladimir Lenin, the theory of the mass line outlines a strategy for the revolutionary leadership of the masses, consolidation of the dictatorship of the proletariat and strengthening of the party and for the building of socialism.
 The mass line can be summarized by the phrase "from the masses, to the masses".
-It has three components or stages: